 An abuse team has to deal with so many reports, and the end is never in sight.

-They are responsible for outbound spam filters, handling blacklistings, handling compromised subscribers and systems with in their network, and so much more.
-They simply have too many reports to look through and are frequently working long hours and even weekends...So what's it truly like to be a part of an abuse team?
-If you can related to these images, then you know.
+They are responsible for outbound spam filters, handling blacklistings, handling compromised subscribers and systems within their network, and so much more.
+They simply have too many reports to look through and are frequently working long hours and even weekends…So what’s it truly like to be a part of an abuse team?
+If you can relate to these images, then you know.

 Just Another Day in the Office

 This is what just another day at the office looks like.
 Abuse teams are almost always swamped with work with spam reports that fill up the abuse@ inbox.
 They do their work and just when they have gotten through all of the reports (as if that ever really happens), there is some more that come piling in afterward.

 Sometimes, it feels as though spam is a personal attack on your life.
 Abuse teams make it their mission to find and fight the spam so that it stops appearing.
 They won’t stop until they have cleared it all out.
 If only they could look as cool fighting as this guy.

 But unfortunately, abuse teams do not only face piles of abuse reports that they have to handle, they also face huge amounts of incoming spam.
 It seems like the bad guys want to make it even harder and distract them from their mission even more.
 The pity in all this is, that abuse teams can not use spam filters themselfes for their abuse@ mailbox.
 Filtering for spam, when you received thousands of reports about spam, with spam attached might sound like a lazy good idea, but it will not solve the problem at all.

 Getting a Good Laugh

 When people talk about how they know when email is safe because of “who” sends it.
 It’s not always Google, even if that’s what the return address happens to say.
 When will people ever learn?

 That’s Not How it Works